-The Municipality's Accounting Officer must, in terms of s.64 and 65 of the Act -
+The Municipality's Executive Committee must, in terms of s.99 of the Act -

-2.1.1 Ensure and monitor:
+2.1.1 oversee and monitor:

-- 2.1.1.1 The implementation and enforcement of the Municipality's credit control and debt collection policy and any by-laws enacted; and - 2.1.1.2 The performance of the Municipal Manager in implementing the policy and any by-laws. - 2.1.2 When necessary, evaluate, review or adapt the policy and any bylaws, or the implementation of the policy and any such by-laws, in order to improve efficiency of its credit control and debt collection mechanisms, processes and procedures; and - 2.1.3 Report quarterly to a meeting of the Council.
+- 2.1.1.1 The implementation and enforcement of the Municipality's credit control and debt collection policy and any by-laws enacted; and - 2.1.1.2 The performance of the Municipal Manager in implementing the policy and any by-laws. - 2.1.2 When necessary, evaluate, review or adapt the policy and any by-laws, or the implementation of the policy and any such by-laws, in order to improve efficiency of its credit control and debt collection mechanisms, processes and procedures; and - 2.1.3 Report quarterly to a meeting of the Council.